-5. CHECKLIST

-Is a public hearing required?
+- Is publication of notice with The Daily Journal of Commerce and/or The Seattle Times required?
 Yes.

-Is publication of notice with The Daily Journal of Commerce and/or The Seattle Times required?
-Yes.

-If this legislation changes spending and/or revenues for a fund, have you reviewed the relevant fund policies and determined that this legislation complies?
+Notice was provided in the January 22, 2024 Daily Journal of Commerce. - If this legislation changes spending and/or revenues for a fund, have you reviewed the relevant fund policies and determined that this legislation complies?

 Not applicable.

 Does this legislation create a non-utility CIP project that involves a shared financial commitment with a non-City partner agency or organization?

-Not applicable